2000 Mnet Music Video Festival

-The 2000 Mnet Music Video Festival (MMF) was the second of the annual music awards in Seoul, South Korea that took place on November 24, 2000, at the Little Angels Arts Center.

-Leading the nominees were boyband H.O.T. and solo artist Jo Sung-mo, with three each.
-By the end of the ceremony, Jo Sung-mo received the most awards with two wins, including the "Music Video of the Year" daesang award.
-The boy-band group H.O.T. received only one award, though they received the daesang award for "Best Popular Music Video".
+The 2000 Mnet Music Video Festival (MMF) took place on November 24, 2000 at Little Angels Arts Center in Seoul, South Korea.
+The ceremony was hosted by actor-singer Cha Tae-hyun and actress Kim Hyun-joo.
+The show's most nominated artists were boy band H.O.T. and soloist Jo Sung-mo with three each.
+Jo had the most wins with two including Music Video of the Year (Daesang) while H.O.T. won Best Popular Music Video (Daesang).

 Background

-The award-giving body continued to be named as "M.net Korean Music Festival" (MKMF) for the second time.
-During this time, four more categories were added including the Best R&B Performance.
-The Best New Artist and Best Group were given to two recipients each since the awards for male and female recipients were separated.
-In addition, the Best Group branched out further to give a separate award for the Best Mixed Group.
-Furthermore, the event also featured Westlife, the first international artist to perform live.
-The grand awards (or daesang) were still the Best Popular Music Video and Music Video of the Year, without the nominees.
+The award-giving body continued to be named as M.net Korean Music Festival (MKMF) for the second time.
+During this time, four more categories were added including Best R&B Performance.
+Best New Artist and Best Group were given to two recipients each since the awards for male and female recipients were separated.
+In addition, Best Group branched out further to give a separate award for Best Mixed Group.
+In addition, the event also featured Westlife, the first international artist to perform live in the show.
+The Grand Prize (Daesang) were the Best Popular Music Video Award and Music Video of the Year.